Explain yourself! Effects of Explanations in Human-Robot Interaction: Methods

 \subsection{Participants}

 Data for the study were collected from February 19th, 2021, to March 3rd, 2021.
 For the study evaluation, only the data of participants that left a remark about the study's objective and required at least 20 minutes to complete the study are considered.
 This left a total of 92 participants for evaluation.
-The majority of participants are female, students, and had no prior experience with the game Ultimate Tic-tac-toe.
-Further demographic information is shown in Table~\ref{table:demographics}.
+Detailed demographic information is shown in Table~\ref{table:demographics}.